 Roof slope is a major force in establishing the roofs shape and subsequent impact.
 Slope is also an important functional element in shedding rain, snow and ice.
 Slope range considered acceptable for buildings in Sun Peak are between 4/12 and 10/12.
-Lesser slopes will be discouraged.
+Roof slopes less than 4/12 will be considered by the SPDRC up to 30% of the overall roof plane.
 Roofs shall truncate above the ground and roofs on both sides of a ridge shall be the same slope, but not necessarily the same length.
 Naturally, building codes must be met regarding the distance from the roof eave to finish grade.
 Roof overhangs shall be encouraged as extensions to protect walls, to protect and cover pedestrian traffic below, and to direct snow, water and ice shedding to desired locations.
 Roofs shall not be designed to shed ice and snow onto adjacent properties, walkways, paved areas, or driveways.

 Roof flashings, trim, drip edge, cants, crickets and counter flashings shall be in harmony both in color and material with the roof surfacing and can be aluminum or steel with baked finish or copper.
-All overhangs must be 24 inches measured by the length of the soffit.
+All overhangs must be a minimum of 24 inches measured by the length of the soffit.